steven-whaley/boundary-demo/readme.md

 | AWS_ACCESS_KEY_ID | environment | The AWS Access Key used to authenticate the AWS provider |
 | AWS_SECRET_ACCESS_KEY | environment | The AWS Secret Key used to authenticate the AWS provider |

-Note: If you do not wish to use the Okta integration you can simply rename or delete the okta.tf configuration file.
+**Note**: If you do not wish to use the Okta integration you can simply rename or delete the okta.tf configuration file.
 All of the Okta related configuration is contained within the file and the terraform code should still build cleanly without it.

 ### To Build
 Set the variables to appropriate values and update the cloud block in the providers.tf files in each module as appropriate.